ImHoppy/42-kfs/README.md

 # KFS - Kernel From Scratch

-The **KFS** project is focused on writing a 32-bit kernel from scratch, with the final objective of creating a Unix-like system.
+The **KFS** project is focused on writing a 32-bit kernel from scratch, built without using libc, and booted with QEMU.
+The final objective is to create a Unix-like system.
 The project is broken down into several stages, each adding a critical component to the kernel.

 ## Project Stages